content-management-on-rails/cmor-legacy/README.md

   * galleries - Picture galleries with lightbox support
   * legal - Provides a eu gdpr compiant cookie banner and integration of a privacy policy
   * links - Provides nested lists of links and a link footer
-  * multi_tenancy - Provides multi tenancy across all modules
+  * multi_tenancy - Provides multi tenancy across all modules (not installed by default)
   * partners - Provides a showcase and a slider for your business partners
   * rbac - Role based authorization framework with a nice admin interface
   * seo - Integration of seo feature like automatic sitemap generation, meta tags and micro formats